A new economic model is taking shape

 From Robots.txt to Honest Bot Detection

-Publishers are responding with the only tool most of them have: a 47-year-old text file.
+Publishers are responding with the only tool most of them have: a text file first implemented in the mid-1990s and codified as RFC 9309 in 2022.
 GPTBot and ClaudeBot are the most restricted crawlers in the robots.txt ecosystem.
 In Cloudflare's verified bot catalog, 37 of 200 tracked bots are now AI crawlers or AI assistants — a category that barely existed two years ago.

 Why Robots.txt Is Not Enough